bhupal4all/Practice/messanger/readme.md

 3. JSON/XML

 ### Tools
+1. JDK 1.7
-1. Eclipse
+2. Eclipse
-2. Maven - Jersey, Jetty or Tomcat
+3. Maven - Jersey, Jetty or Tomcat
-3. Google Chrome or any advanced Browser
+4. Google Chrome or any advanced Browser
-4. Postman or any other tool
+5. Postman or any other tool

 ## Contents
 1. [URL Path Creation] (#url-path-creation)